11bus11/book-store1/README.md

 ### Structure and typography

 #### Structure
+I chose to create a simple structure, since the products are the thing that should attract attention.
+All products have a green background in the photos.
+This is so that they fit into the colour-palette while also attracting attention.
+Right below the navigation bar there is a darker field telling the user the name of the page.

+The base of the website is a simple navigation-bar with dropdown menues for products and accounts.
+These menues are in a main dropdown-menue on the mobile version.
+I chose to place the search bar at the top of the dropdown menue for the products.
+In the mobile version it is at the top of the main dropdown menue.

 #### Typography
 I chose to use the font "Rubik Bubbles" for the store name and main page titles.
 For everything else I used the font "Titillium Web".
 Both of these are from [Google Fonts]().
 The fonts are also san-serif, which is easier to read on a screen than serif fonts.